LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 ![](/img/troubleshooting-agentworkspace.png)

-1. Firstly check your agent status bar and unmute sound, as per the image above
+1. Firstly check your agent status bar and un-mute sound, as per the image above
 2. If the agents browser is not set to “Play Sounds in Webpages”.
 The agent should turn audio on in their browser.
 3. For Chrome browsers, see [Turn notifications on or off](https://support.google.com/chrome/answer/3220216?co=GENIE.Platform%3DDesktop&hl=en) in Google Chrome Help.
 4. For other browsers, search the browser’s Help for instructions on turning on audio.